 It's not just for thickening soups and sauces.
 Corn starch naturally absorbs moisture.

-High quality essential oils and botanical extracts are a wonderful, natural way to scent products.
+High quality essential oils and botanical extracts are a wonderful way to scent products.
 And for millennia, they have been revered for their aromatherapeutic properties.

 A centuries old moisture-absorbing agent that is known to be gentle, yet effective.